-A graduate degree is becoming more and more necessary in today's working world.
-If you have your sights set on the corporate suites, it truly is a necessity.
-In the past, a graduate degree was chiefly the domain of doctors, lawyers, and college professors.
-These days there's a master's degree for nearly every career path you can think of, and the Master of Business Administration has certainly led the way in the business world.
+The need to earn an advanced degree is becoming more and more obvious for employees and employers in the current working world.
+If you have your sights set on the best jobs, such as the corporate suites, it truly is a necessity.
+In the past, a graduate degree was chiefly the domain of doctors, lawyers, college faculty, and similar careers.
+These days, there's a master's degree to apply to every career path you can think of, and the Master of Business Administration has proven how valuable it can be for success in the business community.

 What is an Online MBA?

-An online MBA is a master's level degree in business.
-There are traditional programs on college campuses in towns from coast to coast.
-The degree enjoyed an explosion in popularity during the 1990's, and many small colleges suddenly became universities when they added an MBA program.
+An online MBA program is a master's level degree in business that you can earn from anywhere in the world with the help of modern technology.
+There are also traditional programs on college campuses and business schools in towns from coast to coast.
+The degree enjoyed an explosion in popularity during the 1990's, and many small colleges suddenly became universities when they added an MBA program rather than just bachelor's degrees.

-During this MBA explosion many people decided they wanted the extra credential but couldn't afford to take a few years off from work to complete it.
-In these pre-Internet days, it was possible to enroll in weekend programs or programs with some other non-traditional scheduling.
-Once the Internet matured and online education evolved, online universities offered MBA degrees as quickly as they could.
+During this MBA explosion a large number of people decided they wanted the extra credential, but they couldn't make the investment of taking a few years off from work to complete it.
+In these pre-internet days, it was possible to gain admission to weekend or evening programs with non-traditional scheduling.
+Once the Internet matured and online education evolved, universities began to offer online MBAs as quickly as they could.

-These days, traditional universities are catching up with the online-only institutions and are now offering MBA programs online.
-Some institutions offer hybrid experiences where students must attend a certain percentage of their classes in a traditional setting, but others are allowing students to do their full master's degree online.
+These days, traditional universities are catching up with the online-only institutions and are now offering options to earn an MBA programs online.
+Some institutions offer hybrid experiences where students must attend a certain percentage of their classes in a traditional setting, but others are allowing students to do their full master's degree online, lowering their overhead cost and providing professional development with flexibility to potential students both domestic and international.

-Schools such as University of Michigan, Rice University, and UC-Davis have added an online feature to their course catalog.
-These expansions have been facilitated by online education corporations that provide technological infrastructure that allows schools to do little more than hire a team of instructors who then fill in course content.
-When universities make this transition, their enrollments swell.
-The Smith School of Business at the University of Maryland, for instance, saw its MBA rosters swell by 151 percent in the span of a year after implementing an online option.
+Schools such as University of Michigan, Rice University, and UC-Davis have added online features to their course catalogs.
+These expansions have been facilitated by online education corporations that provide technological infrastructure that allows schools to do little more than hire a team of instructors who then add courses to the site.
+When universities make the change to add online content with easy access for students considering degrees in business analysis or marketing design that they used to only be able to get from a business school, their enrollment swells.
+The Smith School of Business at the University of Maryland, for instance, saw its MBA rosters swell by 151% in the span of a year after implementing an accredited, online option.

 Naturally, these institutions maintain their academic integrity by hiring top-quality instructors who meet high standards.
-The instructors likewise see a boon in that they don't need to commute to a camps for work.
+The instructors likewise see a boon in that they don't necessarily need to commute to a campus for work.
 They, too, can carry on work in the business world or teaching for other institutions.

-This is a boon to students who are working full-time or who simply don't wish to move all the way across the nation to attend a top MBA program.
-Now, all you need to do is qualify for enrollment, log-in, and begin learning.
+This is better for students who are working full-time to earn money for their family or who simply don't wish to move all the way across the state or nation to attend a top MBA program and attain their goals.
+Now, it's only a matter of qualifying for enrollment, logging in, and begining to learn.
 You can complete assignments at night or on your lunch hour and your papers and projects won't be expected until a time that works for you.
-No longer will you have trouble handing in your homework due to a traffic jam or some other unfortunate circumstance.
+No longer will you have trouble handing in your homework due to a traffic jam or some other similar circumstance.
+You can prepare to advance your career, network and share with students and alumni, and continue in your position with your company.
+They may even consider offering you tuition assistance depending on your companies specific policy - you'll have to ask for info for that yourself.

-What is the difference between online and ‘normal’ MBA
+What is the difference between an online and a ‘regular’ MBA?

-When you decide to enroll in higher education, you want to know that the institution is fully-accredited and that you are going to get the most out of your time.
-The world of online education has received lots of skepticism as the early days of online education saw many hucksters taking advantage of students.
-Some were found guilty of fraud.
+When you decide to enroll in higher education, you want to know that the institution is fully accredited and that you are going to get the most out of your time.
+The world of online education has received plenty of skepticism as the early days of online education saw many hucksters taking advantage of students.
+Some were found guilty of fraud because they didn't provide the services they claimed and there were many stories of poorly run programs.

-As the industry progressed and matured, the differences between online and "normal" MBA programs has dissipated.
-That is, you can receive the same quality education online that you can in a traditional classroom.
-Naturally, that also means that sometimes the quality can be low, but also very, very high indeed.
+As the industry progressed and matured, the differences between online and "regular" MBA programs has dissipated.
+That is, on average, you can expect receive the same quality education online that you can in a traditional classroom.
+Naturally, that also means that sometimes the quality can be low, but it could also be very high indeed.
 In fact, some of the top MBA programs in the USA are now available online.

 The key difference between a campus and an online MBA seems to boil down to convenience.
 A traditional MBA involves travel to a physical campus and attendance in classes that start and end at set times.
 The instructor may offer a lecture and might be able to answer a few questions, but a consequence of a very interesting topic might mean that some student questions go unanswered.
 In more open discussions, shyer students are always able to hide in the back and avoid participation.

 Online MBA courses are often not structured according to any set schedule.
 You can log on and read all of the materials you need.
-Some courses might involve lots of multimedia aspects, so you might be able to watch your instructor lecture and then view her PowerPoint presentation as she speaks.
-If you miss a word or need to review a section, it's easy to move the video's slider left to back up and review the material you need.
+Some courses might involve lots of multimedia aspects, so you might be able to watch your instructor lecture and then view their PowerPoint presentation as they speak.
+If you miss a word or need to review a section, it's easy to move the video's slider left to back up and get the data you need.

 Online courses also insist upon student interaction.
 Unlike traditional campus courses, no one gets to drop out of the discussion.
 Courses might involve live chatroom sessions, but more often you'll find a message-board style interface.
 You'll be able to see everyone's input and insights, and you can respond to them as you like.
 If the discussion builds, you might banter with a fellow student via private email or some other online media.
 Likewise, you can engage you instructor directly through email.
 In fact, this is recommended.

 While some portray online learning as cold and distant, that does not have to be the case.
 In fact, it's possible to receive more knowledge from online communication than in a brick-and-mortar class.
-As for the shyer students who might not receive, or elicit, much attention in a "real world" class, an online learning experience offers them the ability to ask their questions and express their thoughts in ways that were not comfortable for them in a real class.
+As for the shyer students who might not receive, or elicit, much attention in a "real world" class, an online learning experience offers them the ability to ask their questions and express their thoughts in ways that may not have been comfortable for them in a real class.
+Unfortunately, if you prefer in-person classes, you may not do as well or get much networking done in this setting.

 If you're working full-time, an online course looks all the more appealing.
 Imagine if you tried going to graduate school while trying to pull off a huge deal at work.
 Your term paper might be due at the same time you're in an airport thousands of miles away.
 If you were studying online, all you would need would be your laptop and a wifi connection.
 An extended layover could turn into an educational opportunity rather than a total hassle.

 Since some online courses are also mobile-friendly, you can use odd bits of downtime to access your courses from a phone or tablet.
-You could take care of required discussion-board posts without even opening your laptop, and you might even arrange a video chat with a study group.
+You could take care of required discussion-board posts without even opening your laptop, arrange a video chat with a study group, or search for the last bit of info you need to finish a business proposal for class.
 As long as you were all able to decide on a suitable time to join the chat, you wouldn't miss a beat.
 How many real-world study groups are interrupted by someone getting stuck in traffic or having to work late, etc?

 On the other hand, real-world MBA education offers a closer sense of camaraderie.
 When you enter a 2-year program with a set cohort of students, it's likely that you'll gain friendships and professional contacts that will enhance your life.
 Online programs are seeking to bridge this gap, too, with week-long residencies or other real-world interactions that are designed to help students foster a sense of collegiality.